How can I combine Wi-Fi and 3G / 4G dongle on a Mac?

 Step 2: Now, connect your Mac to your Wi-Fi connection.
 If you haven't connected to a Wi-Fi connection yet then you can refer to this link.

 Step 3: Start Speedify on your Mac to combine the Wi-Fi and 3G/4G/LTE dongle connections.
 When you launch Speedify, the software automatically detects the two connections.
-You will see them each contained in a Connection Bubble near the top of the Dashboard.
+You will see them each contained in a Connection Bubble on the Dashboard.

 And presto!
 You’re combining connections with the magic of Channel Bonding for improved speed, reliability, and security.
 You are now free to go forth and browse the internet, stream videos, and use your apps as you normally would.